docbender/ILI9341-font-packer/README.md

 `python font_packer.py --height=10,12,14,16,20,24,36 --range=32-126 --code arial.ttf arial`

-Will output just readable ASCII glyphs into code file 'arial.cpp' file.
+Will output just readable ASCII glyphs into code file 'arial.cpp'.
 Header file 'arial.h' is also created.

 `python font_packer.py --height=10,12,14,16,20 --range=32-126,193,268,270,201,282,205,327,211,344,352,356,218,366,221,381,225,269,271,233,283,237,328,243,345,353,357,250,367,253,382 --code arial.ttf arial`

-Will output just readable ASCII and czech unicode glyphs into code file 'arial.cpp' file.
+Will output just readable ASCII and czech unicode glyphs into code file 'arial.cpp'.
 Header file 'arial.h' is also created.

 Assuming the `CopyFileFromSerial.ino` sketch is running on the Teensy, you can upload the file like this: